+'''

 'preview_max_filesize_image' => 50,

+'''

-max file size for generating image previews with imagegd (default behavior) If the image is bigger, it'll try other preview generators, but will most likely show the default mimetype icon.
-Set to -1 for no limit.
+Max file size for generating image previews with imagegd (default behavior).

+If the image is bigger, it'll try other preview generators, but will most likely either show the default mimetype icon or not display the image at all.
+Set to -1 for no limit and try to generate image previews on all file sizes.